pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/showyedge.md

 -   ⚡️ Improvements
+    -   "Check for updates" has been improved.
+        -   Updated Sparkle signing to EdDSA (ed25519) from DSA.
         -   URL of appcast.xml has been updated.